Axentro/sushichain-blog/_posts/2018-4-4-Human-readable-addresses.md

 I'll probably go into more detail about how our crypto works in a future blog post.

 We have recently finished work on our version of ENS.
 It's called SCARS - SushiChain Address Resolution System.
-A I mentioned earlier it's built right into the core blockchain.
+As I mentioned earlier it's built right into the core blockchain.
 In SCARS we call the name that is mapped to the address a `domain`

 So let's take a look at SCARS: